Facilities

 Computing Equipment

-A micromagnetic simulation code (mumax) is used on a dedicated computer system with a Nvidia GeForce RTX 2080 ti GPU for modeling static and dynamic magnetization structures.
+A micromagnetic simulation code (mumax) is used on two dedicated computer systems with a Nvidia GeForce RTX 2080 ti GPU and a Nvidia GeForce RTX 3090 GPU for modeling static and dynamic magnetization structures.
 Furthermore, we also use the Object Oriented MicroMagnetic Framework (OOMMF) as an alternative tool for micromagnetic simulations.